Protocol Support

 wayland-info | rg 'zxdg_(exporter|importer)_v[12]'Relative Pointer and Pointer Constraints

-Current policy: Sweets activates constraints for the pointer-focused root surface
+Sweets activates constraints for the pointer-focused root surface on seat0.

-client's constraint region.
-Compositor-owned move/resize grabs do not send
+Compositor-owned move/resize grabs do not send relative pointer motion.

 Text Input and Input Methods

-Sweets implements text-input-v3 and input-method-v2, the protocol pair used
+Sweets implements text-input-v3 and input-method-v2, the pair used by

-by input method frameworks such as Fcitx5 and IBus for compose/preedit text,
+frameworks such as Fcitx5 and IBus for preedit text, candidate windows, and

-Current behavior: normal XDG windows and keyboard-interactive layer-shell
+Normal XDG windows and keyboard-interactive layer-shell surfaces can receive

-surfaces can receive text-input focus, one input method can bind to seat0, IME
+text-input focus.
+One input method can bind to seat0.
+IME keyboard grabs work

 # smoke test